sganz/CrankWheel/README.md

 - Tooth width will depend on your sensor (Hall or VR) look at the data sheet for it and look for tooth specifications.

 - If you change some parameters to cause an error condition, generally the wheel will not be displayed as you drag the mouse into the drawing area.
 If you see this you may have an invalid setting.

+- Example how to properly round the missing tooth area is [Here](https://github.com/sganz/CrankWheel/issues/3)

 ## Wheel Parameters
 All default measurements are in inches, and degrees.
 If you are running QCAD in metric just change the values in the parameter dialog to be what you need.
 For bolt holes their are 2 sets, but are the same settings for either.
 Most all dimensions are in reference to a diameter.
 Generally parameters set to 0 will disable it's functionality.